United Nations General Assembly Building: UN expansion

 The UN continued to expand through the 1970s, further straining its physical facilities.
 By 1977, the General Assembly was considering expanding the Assembly Hall to accommodate up to 178 delegations.
 A bronze bust of the composer Pablo Casals, who had performed at the General Assembly Hall twice, was dedicated in the north lobby the same year.
 The Fuller Company began expanding the General Assembly Hall in January 1978 as part of a US$26 million renovation of the entire complex, designed by Harrison & Abramovitz.
 Workers installed new wiring under the concrete floors, and the UN hired a Canadian company to refurbish the delegates' chairs, since the manufacturer of the original chairs no longer existed.
 The first phase of the renovation was completed in September 1979, prior to the opening of the General Assembly session.
 The expanded hall could fit up to 182 delegations.
 The renovation project as a whole was completed by 1981.

 All nations were given six General Assembly seats regardless of how large their delegations were.
 Some of the smaller delegations had as few as one member and always left several seats empty, while other delegations had to alternate their seats between dozens of members.
 Smoking was initially allowed in the entire complex, but the General Assembly banned smoking in some of the building's smaller rooms in 1983.
-People were still allowed to smoke within the General Assembly Hall and in private offices.
+At the time, people were still allowed to smoke within the General Assembly Hall and in private offices.
 The General Assembly typically only met between September and December, but the UN continued to host tours of the hall throughout the year.
 In addition, the delegates' cafeteria and the basement shops were open to tourists.